vswarte/eldenring-rs/README.md

                     // Set color for the to-be-rendered line. ez_draw.set_color(&FSVector4(0.0, 0.0, 1.0, 1.0));

-                    // Draw the line from the players position to 5 meter in front of the player. ez_draw.draw_line(
+                    // Draw the line from the players position to a meter in front of the player. ez_draw.draw_line(
                         &physics.position,
                         &(physics.position